 From Idea to Course Outline

-Step 1: Develop Tentative Course Outline or Proposal for New Course or Program
+Step 1: Develop a Tentative Course Outline or Proposal for New Course or Program

 Course Outline of Record